📌Outline of the Arizona Divorce Process

-The summons is a document that is served on the other spouse and contains information on what that spouse must do to avoid the court entering a default judgment of divorce.
-It notifies the person the divorce has been filed and informs them how much time they have to file a Response to Petition for Dissolution of Marriage to avoid the entry of a default divorce decree.
+You are also required to file a Summons when you file for divorce in Arizona.
+The Summons is a document that is served on your spouse and contains information on what that spouse must do to avoid the court entering a default judgment of divorce.

 Sensitive Data Sheet in an Arizona divorce

 The court needs a lot of information from the parties in a divorce.
 The court needs to know the dates of birth, social security numbers, and the like for you, your spouse, and your children.
 You must disclose all of that information in what is called a Sensitive Date Sheet.

 Since this information could be used by people committing identity theft, the Sensitive Data Sheet is not available for the public to view.
 So, this important information is kept confidential by the court.

 Notice to Creditors in an Arizona divorce

 Another document you are required to file with your Petition for Dissolution of Marriage is a Notice to Creditors.

 Arizona law requires creditors to provide information to a spouse regarding the debts of the other spouse in a divorce.